Information For The RC Community

 If a student demonstrates a desire to harm him/herself or others, or is physically out of control, or cannot respond adequately to their immediate surroundings in how they talk or act, or acts in any way in which you are concerned about the immediate health, safety or welfare of anyone, then these are situations calling for immediate response.
 We suggest you do the following:

-- If possible, provide a quiet, undemanding place for the student, and a calm, supportive attitude.
+- Provide a quiet place for the student and a speak to them in a calm, supportive way.

 - Do not leave the individual alone, unless necessary to minimize risk of harm to others.

 - Contact Roanoke College Campus Safety at (540) 375-2310 so that they can ensure the welfare and safety of the student and everyone involved.
-Campus Safety will make a determination about involving other services, including Counseling Center staff participation.
+Campus Safety will make a determination about involving other services, including Health and Counseling staff participation.

 For Faculty/Staff Desiring Services